sneaky-potato/notes/content/web-dev/behavior-subject.md

 ...
 ```

-And now this can be conviniently consumed by the component like so
+And now this can be conveniently consumed by the component like so

 ```js title="my-chart.component.ts"
 ...